1emreyesil/FDS_Final_Project/README.md

 4. **Not being able to stop or control worrying?**

 These questions are using for calculating PHQ-4 Score.
 In this project first 2 question of them were used to calculate the depression score in this project, which is a key target variable for model training and evaluation.

+As you can find the csv files that we used but our main dataset was [College Experience Study Dataset](https://www.kaggle.com/datasets/subigyanepal/college-experience-dataset).
+Thanks for collobration.